5unKn0wn/5unkn0wn.github.io/_posts/2020-12-08-pbctf2020-bitstreams.md

 It means our first 8 bytes must be `0x6D73415F333C5F49 ^ 0x320471336C4B6F01 == 5F77306F5F773048 ("H0w_l0w_")`.

-I think it was fake that first function checked if it started with "pbctf{mod".
+I think it was fake that first function checked if it started with `pbctf{mod`.

 Okay, only the last one is left.